 in a staggered manner) after your death for optimal results.

-- Properly drafted Revocable Living Trusts not only avoid Probate court,
+Properly drafted Revocable Living Trusts not only avoid

-they ensure you leave your beneficiaries a legacy, and not headaches or lawsuits.
+Probate court, they ensure you leave your beneficiaries a legacy, and not headaches

 Request a Consultation with Our Trust Attorneys

 At Kaiden Elder Law Group, PC., our law firm focuses on assisting clients

 in all areas of estate planning.
 Long ago, we decided to hone our practice,